oVirt/vdsm/doc/thin-provisioning.md

 qemu will pause the VM and we get a libvirt VIR_DOMAIN_EVENT_ID_IO_ERROR_REASON event with ```ENOSPC``` reason.

-When receiving such event, we call VM.monitor_volumes() on the paused VM.
+When receiving such event, we call VM.volume_monitor.on_enospc() on the paused VM.
 We are likely to find that one or more drives are too full, and trigger an extend of the drives.

 ### Extend drive flow